sv4u/musicdl/README.md

    all pull requests and pushes to `main`
 3. **Docker Build** - Builds Docker images on pull requests and pushes to `main` (images are not published in this workflow)
+4. **Release** - Manually triggered workflow that creates GitHub releases with automatically generated changelogs and triggers Docker image publishing
-4. **Docker Publish** - Manually triggered workflow that calculates semantic versions, creates git tags, and publishes Docker images to GitHub Container Registry (GHCR)
+5. **Docker Publish** - Automatically triggered when a release is published, or manually triggered for backwards compatibility.
+Builds and publishes Docker images to GitHub Container Registry (GHCR)

 ### Workflow Architecture